What you need to know about buying—and living in—a penthouse in NYC

 - New construction condos tend to have multiple penthouse units

 - Expect to pay 10 to 20 percent more than other units in the building

 Listing by Corcoran Group; photo by VMI Studios

 Once upon a time, you knew you had finally made it in New York City when you could afford to buy a penthouse apartment.
-But is it still a good investment?
-Now that new and converted buildings can come with multiple penthouses instead of just one, are they still prestigious?
-In this week’s Buy Curious, Jessica Milton of Mirador Real Estate and Louis Adler of REAL New York tell you whether sky-high living is right for you.
+But is it still a sound investment?
+Now that some new and converted buildings come with multiple penthouses instead of just one, are they still prestigious?

 I’ve finally saved up enough money for a down payment on a penthouse apartment.
 What do I need to know before I buy?

-Buying a penthouse will make you feel like a big deal.
-There is a certain cachet that comes with living in the best unit of the building, Milton says.
-“The term ‘penthouse’ carries with it an aura of luxury, seclusion, and exclusivity.”
+Buying a penthouse will still make you feel like a big deal.
+There is a certain cachet that comes with living in the best unit of the building, or make that one of the best units if there are PH A through E.

 Why would you want to buy a penthouse?

 "Penthouses are often the most 'wow' units in the building, meaning they have the largest floorplates, most over-the-top fixtures, views, and privacy," Curry says.
 Add al fresco hot tubs to that list, such as at his exclusive at 145 Central Park North.